Bhupendrachouhan19/Marketplace-for-Local-Restaurant-Owners/readme.md

 1. **Slice/s** : Its a small portion of react-store.
 2. We make different slices in a react-store for different type of data: like 'User profile Information' will have a 'User slice', 'cart information' will have a 'cart slice'.
 3. We can't modify a slice directly.
-   Lets say we want to create a **'Add to cart'** feature, and we want to update the items in the cart.
+   Let's say we want to create a **'Add to cart'** feature, and we want to update the items in the cart.

    The **WRITE** process: